Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Method

+Ensembling of multiple NN models has been introduced in \cite{NNEnsembles1990} to improve the prediction accuracy.
+Later, \cite{LakshminarayananDeepEnsemblesForUQ2017} utilized ensembles for uncertainty quantification and showed them to be an effective alternative to Bayesian NNs.
+Deep ensembles have quickly become a widely-used baseline \citep{ovadia2019trustinuncertainty, Gustafsson2019}.

+In this work, we include ensembling as another baseline.
+Multiple copies of the base model (i.e., the network without the meta decoder component shown in Figure \ref{Fig:EncDecArch}) are trained using random initialization.
+At test time, the resulting models produce multiple sequential predictions whose mean and variance serve as the target and the uncertainty predictions, respectively.
+As each training run results a different local-optimum model the ensemble represents a sampling of the parameter space thus capturing the parametric (epistemic) uncertainty (in contrast to the implicit variance and the meta-model).

-\cite{gal2015theoretically} established a connection between dropout \cite{Srivastava2014_dropout}, i.e., the process of randomly omitting network connections, and an approximate Bayesian inference.
+\paragraph{Variational Dropout} \cite{gal2015theoretically} established a connection between dropout \citep{Srivastava2014_dropout}, i.e., the process of randomly omitting network connections, and an approximate Bayesian inference.
 Their work suggests applying the dropout principle to the inputs, internal states, as well as outputs of the recurrent cells.
 However, unlike with traditional dropout, the method is applied both in training and test, and for each RNN sequence the dropout pattern is kept fixed.
 We apply the variational dropout method to the base encoder and decoder.
 By performing multiple runs per test sequence, each with a different random dropout pattern, the base predictions are calculated as the mean and the base uncertainty as the variance over such runs.

-The Bayesian method, along with the variational approximation, captures the parametric (epistemic) uncertainty of the model, hence it fundamentally differs from the Gaussian model as well as our proposed approach.
+Similar to ensembling, this variational approximation of the Bayesian method captures the parametric (epistemic) uncertainty of the model.